mikejoyceio/website-optimization/README.md

 ###### Project Overview

-A step-by-step rundown of optimizations made to a website with a number of optimization and performance-related issues so that it achieves a high [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score and runs at 60 frames per second.
+A step-by-step rundown of optimizations made to a website with a number of optimization and performance-related issues, so that it achieves a high [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score and runs at 60 frames per second.

 ## Getting Started